Hooked Fisherman

 Pros

-SCII graphite blank quality is noticeably better than entry-level rods
+SCII graphite blank quality is a step above entry-level rods

-Lightweight construction — imperceptible fatigue on long stream days
+Lightweight construction — fatigue is minimal on long stream days

-Premium guides and reel seat quality above this price point
+Guides and reel seat quality above what's typical at this price

 Cons